streamich/react-use/docs/usePermission.md

 # `usePermission`

-React UI hook that query permission status from the user depends on the specific AP.
+React side-effect hook that query permission status from the user depends on the specific API.

 ## Usage